PavanRangani/docs/docs/prd/limited-partnership/wire-instruction.md

 ## Select Template
 ### System Rule
-- Admin or non-admin both users are able to select template.
+- Admin or non-admin users are able to select a template.
-- User can't be update template until wire instructions available.
+- User can't be updated the template until wire instructions available.
 - By default, it shows the `Capital Call` system template.
 User can able to change it anytime.
+- User can select only those templates whose `Configure Due days for subtasks` is true.
-- If the selected template is deleted or user unchecked `Configure Due days for subtasks`, system will auto remove that template and add default template.
+- If the selected template is deleted or user unchecked `Configure Due days for subtasks`, system will auto remove that template and add a default template.

 ### UX Rule
 - When current wire instruction is not available, pencil icon of the template is shown disabled.
-On hover, it shows tooltip message.
+On hover, it shows a tooltip message.
 - On click of Pencil icon, opens a dialog where users can select template.
 - Dialog shows one field `Template`.
-    - Its alphabetical sorted dropdown of template whose `Configure Due days for subtasks` is true.
+It alphabetically sorted dropdown of template whose `Configure Due days for subtasks` is true.
-    - If tem
 - One investor will have only one template.

 ### UI Rule